Spartaco Fontanot: Early years

-Second world war
+Second World War

 At the time of the German occupation in 1941, Fontano quickly devoted himself to the armed struggle, and, in 1942, he volunteered for the FTP's immigrant section in the Paris region, a part of the French forces of the interior (FFI).
 Unable to divide his efforts, he stopped taking night courses.

 In March 1943, the police came to arrest his father and sister.
 A wanted man, he was forced to quit his parental home.

 He took part in numerous attacks and sabotages against the occupying forces and against German officers, notably at Rueil, Place de la Concorde, and even bus stations.
 Of note are the assassination operations he undertook against :fr:Julius Ritter, and against General von Schaumburg, the commandant of greater Paris.
 He also sabotaged many electricity pylons and was rated as an excellent shot.
 Because of his command experience as the head of an operational detachment under the command of Missak Manouchian, he was appointed lieutenant in the French Forces of the Interior, the FFI (Forces Françaises de l'Intérieur).

 Arrested in Paris by the police on 13 November 1943, Fontano did not give them any information.
 He was transferred to Fresnes prison and sentenced by the military court; his execution took place on 21 February 1944 at Mont Valérien along with 21 of his comrades.

 Spartaco Fontanot was one of three heroes in his family; Jacques Fontanot (18 years old) and Nérone Fontanot also gave their lives for the liberation of France.